When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Acknowledgments

 \section{Acknowledgments}

-We thank the broader research community for developing the methods and benchmarks discussed in this survey.
+We thank the broader research community for developing the foundational methods and benchmarks discussed in this paper.

-\paragraph{AI Assistance Disclosure.} This paper was developed with AI assistance for drafting and editing prose, code scaffolding, and reference-checking support (e.g., Anthropic Claude and Google Gemini via the Antigravity platform, and OpenAI tools within the Prism editor).
-The author directed the outline, ran and interpreted the experiments, verified factual claims and citations against the cited works, and edited the final manuscript.
-The author takes full responsibility for the content.
+\paragraph{AI Assistance Disclosure.} This paper was developed with AI assistance for drafting, organization, code review, and revision planning.
+The human author directed the research scope, selected the experimental framing, reviewed factual and empirical claims, curated references, ran and inspected the local experiments, and edited the final manuscript.